TobikoData/sqlmesh/docs/tutorial.md

 ├── sqlmesh_example.example_incremental_model: (2020-01-01, 2022-12-29)
 └── sqlmesh_example.example_full_model: (2022-12-29, 2022-12-29)
 Enter the backfill start date (eg. '1 year', '2020-01-01') or blank for the beginning of history:
-Enter the backfill end date (eg. '1 month ago', '2020-01-01') or blank if unbounded:
+Enter the backfill end date (eg. '1 month ago', '2020-01-01') or blank to backfill up until now:
 Apply - Backfill Tables [y/n]: y

 All model batches have been executed successfully